-Coordinator: Mrs Jodie Linsley
+Leader of Learning: Mrs Jodie Linsley

-PERSONAL DEVELOPMENT, HEALTH AND PHYSICAL EDUCATION (PDHPE) 2 Unit Category A No Prerequisites - No Exclusions
+PERSONAL DEVELOPMENT, HEALTH AND PHYSICAL EDUCATION (PDHPE) 2 Unit Board Developed Course Grade C or above.
+Willingness to complete home study

-The Preliminary course examines a range of areas that underpin health and physical activity.
+The Year 11 course examines a range of areas that underpin health and physical activity.
 This includes how people think about health and physical activity, the management of personal health and the basis for how the body moves.
 Students have the opportunity to select from a range of practical options in areas such as first aid, outdoor recreation, composing and performing and fitness choices.
 Due to the academic nature of this course, it is recommended that students achieve a C or above in PDHPE theory, English and Science.